adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

-1. User enters full name, email, password, confirm password, country code, phone number.
+1. The user enters their Full Name.
+2. The user enters a valid Email address.
+3. The user creates a Password.
+4. The user re-enters the password in the Confirm Password field.
+5. The user selects their country code and enters a valid Phone Number.
-2. User checks Terms and Conditions checkbox.
+6. The user checks the box to agree on Terms and Conditions Policy.
-3. User clicks 'REGISTER'.
-4. System validates inputs and checks email uniqueness.
-5. Account is created → confirmation shown → redirect to login.
+7. The user clicks on the ‘REGISTER’ button.
+8. The system validates the form input.
+9. The system creates the account if all fields are valid and the email is not already registered.
+10. The system displays a confirmation message and redirects the user to the Login page.

 ### Alternative Flow: